faerlin-developer/fractal-animation-server/README.md

   Ingress rules.
 Example: traefik.
 It reads Kubernetes Ingress resources.
 Then it dynamically configures itself to route traffic to the appropriate services.
 - The traefik's NodePort exposes Traefik on a fixed port outside of the cluster.
+- `172.17.0.1`, that’s the default gateway IP of the Docker bridge network on Linux/macOS

 -->